Barion Pixel

 Education lead

 When the problem is not demand but uneven distribution.
 The goal is to level out cohorts while keeping participants satisfied, with a practical multi-group course waitlist solution.
+For education programs running multiple parallel groups, a booking system with waitlist helps keep class sizes balanced when participants cancel or move between sessions.

 View details